exercism/jq/concepts/reduce/introduction.md

 | 3 | 30 | 30 | 30 + 30 |  60 |
 | 4 | 60 | 40 | 60 + 40 | 100 |

-In `jq` syntax, this looks like
+In `jq` syntax, this looks like this code.

 ```jq
 0 + 10 | . + 20 | . + 30 | . + 40
 ```

-Expressed with the `reduce` filter we have
+We can express that with the `reduce` filter.

 ```jq
 [10, 20, 30, 40] | reduce .[] as $n (0; . + $n)     # => 100